KDAB1175/TAKEMINAKATA/README.md

 # TAKEMINAKATA
-Is an open-source smart air quality meter with ML &amp; AI capabilities
+...is an open-source smart air quality meter with ML &amp; AI capabilities

 Stay up-to-date by following our Twitter https://twitter.com/tak3minakata